smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

       <description>The module where the button should be pressed</description>
     </param>
     <param name="buttonName" type="ButtonName">
-      <description>The name of supportted RC climate or radio button.</description>
+      <description>The name of supported RC climate or radio button.</description>
     </param>
     <param name="buttonPressMode" type="ButtonPressMode">
       <description>Indicates whether this is a LONG or SHORT button press event.</description>